m-h-s-m-h-s/Taxonomy/docs/README.md

 ## System Architecture

-### Three-Stage Classification Process
+### Five-Stage Classification Process

-The Taxonomy Navigator uses a sophisticated three-stage approach:
+The Taxonomy Navigator uses a sophisticated five-stage approach:

-#### Stage 1: Leaf Node Matching (gpt-4.1-nano)
+#### Stage 1: Initial Leaf Node Matching (gpt-4.1-nano)
 1. Identifies all leaf nodes (end categories) in the taxonomy
 2. Sends product information + all leaf nodes to OpenAI
 3. Uses enhanced prompting to focus on the core product being sold
-4. Returns the top 10 most relevant leaf nodes from all categories
+4. Returns the top 20 most relevant leaf nodes from all categories

 #### Stage 2: Layer Filtering (algorithmic)
 1. Analyzes the selected leaf nodes to identify the most popular 1st taxonomy layer
 2. Counts occurrences of each top-level category (e.g., "Electronics", "Apparel")
-3. Filters the 10 selected leaves to only those from the dominant top-level category
+3. Filters the 20 selected leaves to only those from the dominant top-level category
 4. Ensures classification consistency within the same product domain

-#### Stage 3: Final Selection (gpt-4.1-nano)
+#### Stage 3: Refined Selection (gpt-4.1-nano)
-1. Takes the filtered candidates from Stage 2
+1. Takes the filtered candidates from Stage 2 (all from same L1 taxonomy layer)
+2. Uses AI to refine selection to the top 10 most relevant categories
+3. Applies enhanced prompting focused on core product identification
+4. This is essentially Stage 1 repeated, but only with leaves from the dominant L1 taxonomy layer

+#### Stage 4: Validation (algorithmic)
+1. Validates that all AI-selected category names actually exist in the taxonomy
+2. Removes any hallucinated or invalid category names
+3. Ensures data integrity before final selection
+4. Logs validation statistics (valid vs invalid categories)

+#### Stage 5: Final Selection (gpt-4.1-mini)
+1. Takes the validated candidates from Stage 4
 2. Uses structured prompting to identify the exact product type
 3. Distinguishes between main products and accessories
-4. Selects the single best match from filtered candidates
+4. Selects the single best match from validated candidates using enhanced model

 ### Enhanced Prompting Strategy